ENT 105. The Entrepreneurial Experience: From Mindset to Entrepreneurial Identity. (1 h)

 This team-taught course provides overviews of the most important renewable energy sources.
 Explores the science, policy and economic issues related to renewable energy and investigates the potential for new markets, new products, and new entrepreneurial opportunities in the marketplace.
 P - Junior standing and Div V requirements, or POI.

 Offers the opportunity to apply knowledge in an entrepreneurial for-profit or not-for-profit environment.
 Requirements include a course journal and a comprehensive report that showcase the student's specific achievements and analyze the quality of his or her experience.
+Only offered for 1.5 or 3 hours.
 P - POI.

 An independent project involving entrepreneurship or social enterprise carried out under the supervision of a faculty member.
+Only offered for 1.5 or 3 hours.
 P - POI.

 This course is built around the real-time challenges and learning that occur as the students in the class launch, run, build, and sell or transition their venture.
 Promotes intense rigorous intellectual exchange in a seminar setting in which all will not only participate in critical thinking and analysis, but also in problem solving and leadership.
 Course may be repeated for credit.
+Only offered for 1.5 or 3 hours.
 P - POI.

 This course is built around the real-time challenges and learning that occur as the students in the class launch, run, build, and sell or transition their venture.
 Promotes intense rigorous intellectual exchange in a seminar setting in which all will not only participate in critical thinking and analysis, but also in problem solving and leadership.
 Course may be repeated for credit.
+Only offered for 1.5 or 3 hours.
 P - POI.

 ENT 399.
 Startup Lab.
 (3 h)